jstowers/Angular2/README.md

 >	If the statement evaluates to "falsey," the `<div>` will be removed from the DOM.

 >Method 2:
 >	We can bind to the hidden property of a DOM element.
 The hidden attribute is a Boolean attribute indicating that the element is not yet, or no longer, relevant.
+>
-If the array of courses is empty, the following will occur:
+>	In this example, if the courses array is empty, the first `<div>` will be hidden and the second `<div>` will be shown:
 >
 >			// hidden => true
 >			<div [hidden] = "courses.length == 0" >